(College of Letters & Science)

 The Department.
-One of the most exciting and challenging aspects of the Gender, Sexuality and Women’s Studies Department is that students, in consultation with the peer and faculty advisors, can pursue their particular academic interests and design their course of study accordingly.
-In devising their major plan, students will draw on courses offered in African American and African Studies, American Studies, Anthropology, Asian American Studies, Chicana/o Studies, Comparative Literature, English, French, German and Italian Studies, History, Linguistics, Native American Studies, Political Science, Psychology, Sociology, Spanish, Textiles and Clothing, and other related disciplines.
+One of the most exciting and challenging aspects of the Gender, Sexuality & Women’s Studies Department is that students, in consultation with the peer and faculty advisors, can pursue their particular academic interests and design their course of study accordingly.
+In devising their major plan, students will draw on courses offered in African American & African Studies, American Studies, Anthropology, Asian American Studies, Chicana/o Studies, Comparative Literature, English, French, German and Italian Studies, History, Linguistics, Native American Studies, Political Science, Psychology, Sociology, Spanish, Textiles & Clothing, and other related disciplines.

-Students design a program of study in consultation with an adviser that is in accordance with their individual career goals.
-Many Gender, Sexuality and Women’s Studies majors find it advantageous to pursue a double major, or to minor in another field of study.
-Upon successful completion of the degree requirements, students majoring in the department will graduate with a Bachelor of Arts in Gender, Sexuality and Women’s Studies.
+Students design a program of study in consultation with an advisor that is in accordance with their individual career goals.
+Many Gender, Sexuality & Women’s Studies majors find it advantageous to pursue a double major, or to minor in another field of study.
+Upon successful completion of the degree requirements, students majoring in the program will graduate with a Bachelor of Arts in Gender, Sexuality & Women’s Studies.

-Pre-professional students will discover that a major in Gender, Sexuality and Women’s Studies offers useful preparatory training for medical or law school.
+Pre-professional students will discover that a major in Gender, Sexuality & Women’s Studies offers useful preparatory training for medical or law school.
 It is particularly suitable for those interested in specializing in social policy, international development, social justice or gender-related work in a wide range of institutions and contexts.
-Students who plan to do practical work in counseling, clinical psychology, social services, education, media or politics will also find a major in Gender, Sexuality and Women’s Studies provides a strong foundation.
-Those who wish to pursue graduate level research in such fields as anthropology, comparative literature, cultural studies, economics, education, ethnic studies, English, film studies, history, languages and literatures, performance studies, philosophy, political science, and sociology will also benefit from a strong Gender, Sexuality and Women’s Studies undergraduate background in critical theory, social analysis, history and a sound understanding of cultural representation and narratives of difference.
+Students who plan to do practical work in counseling, clinical psychology, social services, education, media or politics will also find a major in Gender, Sexuality & Women’s Studies provides a strong foundation.
+Those who wish to pursue

 Increasingly, media and cultural institutions, corporations, and personnel firms are hiring specialists in women and gender studies trained in understanding the complex cultural challenges and demands arising from diverse communities.
 State and federal agencies need people who have

 Graduate Study.
-The Gender, Sexuality and Women’s Studies Department offers a designated emphasis in Feminist Theory and Research for students enrolled in the Ph.D. programs of fifteen other affiliated departments.
+The Gender, Sexuality & Women’s Studies Department offers a designated emphasis in Feminist Theory & Research for students enrolled in the Ph.D. programs of fifteen other affiliated departments.